Results 1 to 3 of 3

 Lets see.....he's excited, and a lot of guys look good in shorts.

-I hope I missed his message.Patient, not saintly.
+I hope I missed his message.Let the hype begin.

 Re: Laurinaitis Happy To Be On Time

 Ok, this from a U of M fan that hated seeing him on the field against the Blue.
 I think this kid is gonna be a stud.
 Everything about him is right.
 His pedigree from his father being a workout warrior in the Wrestling stuff.
 Good college (hate to say that, but have to give the Buc's credit).
 And just the drive the kid seems to have.

 He's not looking to buy his folks a new house (of course they don't need it), but saying I am just going to hand it over to my financial team so I can play ball.
 All it seems he wants to do is go bruise someone.

 He will be my new jersey this year.
 And by the time my wife comes home from Korea with it, I really hope I am as anxious to get it as I am to see her.This space for rent...